Recent Searches

 Rationale

-• The internship experience is a vital component in the overall training of students in the Public Health and Nutrition Department at Eastern Illinois University.
+The internship experience is a vital component in the overall training of students majoring in Public Health (Community Health or Emergency Management Disaster Preparedness), Health Administration, Nutrition, and Health Science sat Eastern Illinois University.
 The internship is designed to provide the student with professional work experiences.
 Internships assist the student in applying knowledge and competencies obtained in the classroom while acquiring practical skills needed to function as a professional in the health field.
 It is also meant to be a time of service to the cooperating agency.

 Overview